erythronelumbo/notes/coding_style.md

-  - Useful when working with multiple windows (for example, working with two files side-by-side) and when necessary to work with a bigger font size (for example, at night, when using a single screen to show the code to other people or when visually impaired).
+  - Useful when working with multiple windows (for example, working with two files side-by-side) and when necessary to work with a bigger font size (for example, at night, when using a single screen to show the code to other people or if/when visually impaired).
   - Long lines of code tend to be hard to read and understand.
     - It is likely to lose the focus on such lines of code when reading them, especially when the code is complex.